|Weight||91kg (14st 4lb)|

 Educated at Boundary Oak Prep School, he moved to Clayesmore in Dorset before winning a scholarship to Millfield.
 He was on the books of Harlequins as a junior before signing for Gloucester when leaving senior school.
 In four years at Kingsholm, he played almost a century of games, including three finals but won only one in 2006 in what is now the Amlin Challenge Cup.

-Two other top level Twickenham appearances brought defeats by Leicester in the 2007 Guinness Premiership final and Cardiff in the EDF Energy Cup final two years later.
-A former member of England's Senior National Academy, he represented the national U18 and U19 and was the only player to be on the field throughout every match when England U21 achieved a Grand Slam in 2006.
+Two other top-level Twickenham appearances brought defeats by Leicester in the 2007 Guinness Premiership final and Cardiff in the EDF Energy Cup final two years later.
+A former member of England's Senior National Academy, Anthony represented the national U18 and U19 sides and was the only player to be on the field throughout every match when England U21 achieved a Grand Slam in 2006.

 That was a far cry from his formative years when he spent Sundays with his brother and father at Fareham Trojans, his local rugby club in Eastleigh.
-Anthony’s career has moved on apace with 28 appearances for the Tigers in his debut season, a total that expanded to 84, with 13 tries, by mid November this year.
+Anthony’s career has moved on apace with 28 appearances for the Tigers in his debut season, a total that expanded to 107, with 14 tries, by early January 2014.

-Overall, at that time he has played in 126 Premiership matches for his two clubs and made 23 touchdowns.
+Overall, at that time he had played in 143 Premiership matches for his two clubs and made 24 touchdowns.
 It has rewarded his development as an inside centre, his ability to cross the gain line and put in vigorous tackles.
-He captained the Tigers for the first time against Bath in the LV=Cup match at Welford Road on February 4, 2011.
+He captained the Tigers for the first time against Bath in the LV= Cup match at Welford Road on February 4, 2011.

 2006 NZ, Arg